"Pray without ceasing"

 We are to "Walk by the Spirit."
 2

 So... in our time together, we will listen prayerfully, read scripture prayerfully and discuss scripture prayerfully.
-Then we will pray the scriptures.
+We will pray the scriptures.
 When we pray scripture, we pray the heart of God.

-a) Offer silent prayers of agreement as the Group Leader opens the meeting with prayers of praise and requests for understanding.
+Offer silent prayers of agreement as the Group Leader opens the meeting with audible prayers of praise and requests for understanding.

 Step 2) Read Prayerfully